Measurements of Sigma+ and Sigma- Time-like Electromagnetic Form Factors for center-of-mass energies from 2.3864 to 3.0200 GeV: Introduction

 where $\alpha$ is the fine-structure constant, $s$ is the square of center-of-mass~(c.m.)~energy, $\beta=\sqrt{1-4m_{B}^{2}/s}$ is a phase-space factor, $\tau=\frac{s}{4m_{B}^{2}}$, $m_{B}$ is the baryon mass, and $\theta$ is its c.m.~production angle.
 The Coulomb correction factor $C$~\cite{schwinger,coulomb} accounts for the electromagnetic interaction of charged point-like fermion pairs in the final state.
 It reads $C=y/(1-e^{-y})$ with $y=\pi\alpha(1+\beta^{2})/\beta$ for a charged point-like fermion pair and $C=1$ for a neutral point-like fermion pair.
 For charged point-like fermion pairs, the cross section at threshold is non-zero, $\sigma(4m^{2}_B)=\pi^2\alpha^3/2m^2_B = 848(m_p/m_B)^2$~pb, where $m_{p}$ is the proton mass~\cite{pdg}, and then grows with increasing $\beta$.
 Experimentally, a rapid rise of the $e^{+}e^{-}\rightarrow p\bar{p}$ cross section near threshold followed by a plateau is observed~\cite{time_babar, time_cmd}.
-The at-threshold cross section is consistent with the 848~pb expectation for a point-like charged particle.
+The crosss section of plateau near threshold is consistent with the 848~pb expectation for a point-like charged particle.
 However, in this case, the $p\bar{p}$ is produced by a virtual photon with $Q^2=4m_p^2=3.53$~GeV$^2$, which corresponds to a Compton wavelength of $\sim$0.1~fm, a scale at which the proton is definitely not point-like.
-A similar feature of the cross section for $e^{+}e^{-}\to \Lambda_{c}^{+}\bar{\Lambda}_{c}^{-}$ is observed by the BESIII experiment~\cite{lambdac_bes3}, where the at-threshold cross section is around 240~pb.
+A similar feature of the cross section for $e^{+}e^{-}\to \Lambda_{c}^{+}\bar{\Lambda}_{c}^{-}$ is observed by the BESIII experiment~\cite{lambdac_bes3}, where the cross section of plateau near threshold is around 240~pb.
 This is 1.6 times the predicted value for point-like charged particles.
 These unexpected threshold effects have been widely discussed in the literature where they are interpreted as final state interactions~\cite{int_fsi}, bound states or near-threshold meson resonances~\cite{int_res}, or an attractive Coulomb interaction~\cite{int_coulomb}.
-To understand the nature of these threshold effects, experimental measurements of the near threshold charged pair production of other hyperons are expected to be of critical importance.
+To understand the nature of these threshold effects, experimental measurements of the near threshold charged pair production of other hyperons will be of critical importance.